 The survey was based on two electronic questionnaires sent to all 704 LAG board members and 51 coordinators, with a response rate of 65%.
 There is a skewed gender and age distribution in the Danish LAG boards, with most being elder men, according to the results.
-Some 14% of the board members represent public authorities, and this is considered very satisfactory since the intention was not to exceed 30% public representation.
+Only 14% of the board members represent public authorities, meaning that there is progress left in order to achieve the Danish requirement of 30% public representation.